-Synopsis: Load the data of the given object into memory for data access and traversal if object is an object handle; load the whole collection (i.e. set of objects) if passed handle is a load collection of type vpiObjCollection.
+Synopsis: Load the data of the given object into memory for data access and traversal if object is an object handle; load the whole collection (i.e. set of objects) if passed handle is a load collection of type vpiCollection.

-Syntax: vpi_read_load(vpiHandle h)
+Syntax: vpi read load(vpiHandle h)